emochivo/clustering_coefficients_and_neighborhood_overlaps/README.md

 `--verify_homophily`: This parameter checks if there is evidence of homophily.

-`--verify_balanced_graph`: This parameter checks if there is evidence of homophily.
+`--verify_balanced_graph`: This parameter checks if the graph is balanced.

 `--output [file name in .gml format]`: Create an output .gml file and save it at user's current directory.